Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Abstract

 \section{Abstract}

-We consider the well-studied \rkc problem, which generalizes the classic \kmd, \kmns, and \kcen~problems.
-Given a constant $z\ge 1$, the input to \rkc is a set $P$ of $n$ weighted points in a metric space $(M,\delta)$ and a positive integer $k$.
-Further, each point belongs to one (or more) of the $m$ many different groups $S_1,S_2,\ldots,S_m$.
-Our goal is to find a set $X$ of $k$ centers such that $\max_{i \in [m]} \sum_{p \in S_i} w(p) \delta(p,X)^z$ is minimized.

-This problem arises in the domains of robust optimization [Anthony, Goyal, Gupta, Nagarajan, Math.
+We consider the well-studied \rkc problem, which generalizes the classic \kmd, \kmns, and \kcen~problems and arises in the domains of robust optimization [Anthony, Goyal, Gupta, Nagarajan, Math.
 Oper.
 Res.
-2010] and in algorithmic fairness.
-For polynomial time computation, an approximation factor of $O(\log m/\log\log m)$ is known [Makarychev, Vakilian, COLT $2021$], which is tight under a plausible complexity assumption.
-Since the hardness holds even in the line metrics, recent research has focused on obtaining constant-factor approximations in parameterized running time.
-In particular, there is a $(3^z+\epsilon)$-approximation algorithm running in $f(k,\epsilon)\poly(n,m)$ time (i.e., FPT in parameter $k$), which is tight under GAP-ETH [Goyal, Jaiswal, Inf.
-Proc.
-Letters, 2023].

-Motivated by the tight lower bounds for general discrete metrics, we focus on \emph{geometric} spaces such as the (discrete) high-dimensional Euclidean setting and metrics of low doubling dimension, which play an important role in data analysis applications.
-First, for a universal constant $\eta_0 >0.0006$, we devise a $3^z(1-\eta_{0})$-factor FPT approximation algorithm for discrete high-dimensional Euclidean spaces thereby bypassing the lower bound for general metrics.
-We complement this result by showing that even the special case of \kc in dimension $\Theta(\log n)$ is $(\sqrt{3/2}- o(1))$-hard to approximate for FPT algorithms.
-In particular, it does not admit an efficient parameterized approximation scheme (EPAS)---a $(1+\epsilon)$-approximation algorithm with running time $f(k,\epsilon)\poly(m,n)$.
-Finally, we complete the FPT approximation landscape by designing an EPAS for \rkc when the dimension is sub-logarithmic.
-Our EPAS works also for the metric of sub-logarithmic doubling dimension.
+2010] and in algorithmic fairness [Abbasi, Bhaskara, Venkatasubramanian, 2021 \& Ghadiri, Samadi, Vempala, 2022].
+Given a constant $z\ge 1$, the input to \rkc is a set $P$ of $n$ points in a metric space $(M,\delta)$, a weight function $w: P \rightarrow {\mathbb R}_{\geq 0}$ and a positive integer $k$.
+Further, each point belongs to one (or more) of the $m$ many different groups $S_1,S_2,\ldots,S_m \subseteq P$.
+Our goal is to find a set $X$ of $k$ centers such that $\max_{i \in [m]} \sum_{p \in S_i} w(p) \delta(p,X)^z$ is minimized.